mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 ```

 That takes care of (1), now let's consider (3).
 How can we
 find a rectangular box that contains a collection of circles?

-In our earlier version, we proceeded by finding the left,
+In our earlier version, we proceeded by finding the left-most
+and right-most points in our collection, which define the
+left and right boundary of the rectangular box, and did
-right, top and bottom-most points.
-We can reduce our new problem
+the same for the top and bottom-most points.

+We can reduce our new problem to that same problem, by
-to that same problem, by converting each circle into 4 points
+converting each circle into 4 points that box it from the
-around it, like so:
+left, right, top and bottom, like so:

 ``` fsharp
 let xs =